Information Security Documentation Frequently Asked Questions (FAQs)

 How is your policy manual different from the free templates I can find on the Internet?

-The WISP is customized specifically for your company, as if you employed an Information Security professional to write a set of policies for your company in-house.
+The WISP and DSP are customized specifically for your company, as if you employed an Information Security professional to write a set of policies for your company in-house.
 With a lot of template sites, options are given to pick and choose policies.
 Realistically, unless you are trained in Information Security and legitimately know what components are required to meet compliance minimums with a law or regulation, you are assuming a significant liability.
 Without expertise, it is a situation of “the blind leading the blind” in selecting and implementing policies.

 Why don’t I save money and create my own policies?